XU LABORATORY

 Kejun (coco), M.Sc.

-Current: Duke University PhD student, with the option to transition to an MD-PhD program
+Current: Duke University PhD student, with the option to transit to an MD-PhD program

 M.Sc.
 Biochemistry and Molecular Biology Master Program, Bloomberg School of Public Health